 Take the CBD extraction method, for instance.
 As we already discussed, one of the most common thinning agents that is used in order to convert raw CBD concentrate into a viscous liquid compatible with vape pens is propylene glycol.
 While we’re no doctors or molecular pathologists, this is not a substance that you probably want to be inhaling.

-There are distillation methods out there that are fully capable of purifying and ridding the concentrate material of potentially dangerous residue chemicals, but these methods are only used by the most sophisticated, knowledgeable, and reputable companies out there.
+Producers have distillation methods that are fully capable of purifying and ridding the concentrate material of potentially dangerous residue chemicals; but only the most sophisticated, knowledgeable, and reputable companies out there use these methods.

 In short, the old saying ‘you get what you pay for’ has probably never been as relevant as it is right now, at least in regard to the CBD vape oil industry.
-If in doubt, simply don’t buy cheap CBD products – it’s just not worth it.
+If in doubt don’t buy cheap CBD products – it’s just not worth it.

 (For a list of several CBD manufacturers whose products stand up the rigors of third-party lab testing, check out these vape oils and eLiquids).